TalkBank/TBDBr/README.md

 getCQL()
 ```

-Because the options for each talkbank collection and function vary, 2
+Because the options for each talkbank collection and function vary, the
-functions are available to determine the possible options.
+getLegalValues() function can help determine the possible options.
 getLegalValues() will interactively return options available at each
 level of the database.
-2) validPath() will

 ``` r
 getLegalValues()
 ```

+For troubleshooting, an additional function, validPath(), will return
-validPath() will return whether a given query is valid
+whether a given query is valid.

 ``` r
 validPath(c('respMsg', 'childes', 'childes', 'Clinical'));